Use Cases

 Human Resources Information Systems (HRIS)

 What is a Human Resources Information System (HRIS)?
 A Human Resources Information System (HRIS) helps companies understand details of their employee relationships, and convey HR-relevant information (e.g., leave policies or holiday schedules) to employees.
 A HRIS tracks all sorts of critical employee data, including employee name, address, birthday, identification number, address, role, job level, pay, manager, vacation days granted and used.
-It should also contain relevant employee documents, like signed employment agreements and copies of formal correspondence (e.
+It should also contain relevant employee documents, like signed employment agreements and copies of formal correspondence (e.g., promotion or disciplinary letters).
+Many companies with over 50 employees have a HRIS.

 Lease Management